 - 1. The Grants Committee must conduct at least two (2) applicant workshops for each funding cycle.
 The workshops must be advertised on the GPSA electronic mailing list and website. - 2.
-Applicants are required to attend at least one workshop in the Fall cycle to be eligible for a grant award in that cycle. - 3.
+Applicants are required to attend at least one workshop in the grant cycle to be eligible for a grant award in that cycle, unless the applicant has attended one workshop already in the academic year. - 3.
 The Grants Committee shall follow workshop curriculum guidelines on the GPSA website.
 The committee may post updates to this curriculum. - 4.
 The Grants Committee will make a good faith attempt to contact departments without a single successful applicant from the previous year to advertise the grants.
 These outreach efforts and results will be included in an April report to Council. - 5.
 The Grants Committee will advertise the available grants at least twenty-one (21) calendar days before the deadlines on the GPSA website and electronic mailing list.
 Other advertisement is encouraged.